avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 recorded pandemic, are only the two pandemic/epidemic-causing lineages of *V. cholerae*.
 The many other lineages of *V. cholerae* are not pandemic/epidemic-causing; they sometimes cause relatively small outbreaks of diarrhoeal illness in tens or even a hundred or so people (`Glenn Morris 1990`_).
-In contrast, 7PET is the only current *V. cholerae* lineage that cuases large epidemics or pandemics of hundreds of thousands of cases, or even millions of cases as seen in the Yemen cholera epidemic from 2016-present (`Mutreja & Dougan 2020`_, `Lassalle et al 2023`_).
+In contrast, 7PET is the only current *V. cholerae* lineage that causes large epidemics or pandemics of hundreds of thousands of cases, or even millions of cases as seen in the Yemen cholera epidemic from 2016-present (`Mutreja & Dougan 2020`_, `Lassalle et al 2023`_).

 .. _Mutreja & Dougan 2020: https://pubmed.ncbi.nlm.nih.gov/31345641/